marcelsafont/commerce-exercise/README.md

 This site has 3 user roles: `client, seller, admin`.

 Users by default are assigned to `client`.
-In order to change role client must use update endpoint.
+If we want to change user role we need to user update user endpoint.